ZupIT/beagle-docs/content/en/ios/getting-started.md

 <br>

-**Step1 :** Add Beagle to dependencies choosing the version that you want, like 1.8.0 for instance.
+**Step 1:** Add Beagle to dependencies choosing the version that you want, like 1.8.0 for instance.
 ```swift
 dependencies: [
   .package(name: "Beagle", url: "https://github.com/ZupIT/beagle.git", from: "${beagle.version}"}}),